danielsobrado/spring-cloud-kafka-microservices/README.md

 * Log all reviews in the database.
 * Only keep the total amount of reviews for each product in the database.
+* Cache the product retrieval for a period of time, if we assume that it doesn't change very often.
+* If we suppose that the query of Products is more frequent than the insertion of Reviews, we could use a [Redis](https://www.baeldung.com/spring-boot-redis-cache) distributed cache to store aggregations.

 ## Database